999sky999/CA2_IOT/README.md

 ![Alt text](https://github.com/999sky999/CA2_IOT/blob/master/GitHub%20Images/MCP3008.jpg "Optional Title")

 #### Resistor (6 x 330 Ω Resistors, 3 x 10K Ω Resistor)
-d)Resistor helps to ensure the flow tothe rasp berry pi is smooth and not be damaged.
+d)2 Resistor helps to ensure the flow tothe rasp berry pi is smooth and not be damaged.
 ![Alt text](https://github.com/999sky999/CA2_IOT/blob/master/GitHub%20Images/resistor.png "Optional Title")

 b) As this application requires a Light Dependent Resistor, we will use a 10K ohms Resistor to help moderate the flow of current.